gauravv-kaushik/R-programming/README.md

 h) appropriate graph title, x-axis and y-axis title.

 Solution:
-#a)
-library(DMwR)
+--a)library(DMwR)
-# Load the Algae dataset
+#Load the Algae dataset#
 data(algae)

-# Plot the distribution of algae a6
+# Plot the distribution of algae a6#
 hist(algae$a6, main = "Distribution of Algae a6", xlab = "Algae a6 Values", ylab = "Frequency")

-# b) Plot the distribution of size 3
+--b)#Plot the distribution of size 3#
 hist(algae$size3, main = "Distribution of Size 3", xlab = "Size 3 Values", ylab = "Frequency")

-# c) Plot a histogram and a normal distribution curve
-hist(algae$oPO4, main = "Distribution of oPO4", xlab = "oPO4 Values", ylab = "Frequency", prob = TRUE)
+--c)#Plot a histogram and a normal distribution curve# hist(algae$oPO4, main = "Distribution of oPO4", xlab = "oPO4 Values", ylab = "Frequency", prob = TRUE)
 curve(dnorm(x, mean = mean(algae$oPO4), sd = sd(algae$oPO4)), add = TRUE, col = "blue")

-#d)
-# Install and load the 'ggplot2' package for more advanced plotting
+--d)#Install and load the 'ggplot2' package for more advanced plotting# install.packages("ggplot2") library(ggplot2)
-install.packages("ggplot2")
-library(ggplot2)

-# Create a scatter plot to visualize the relationship between NO3 and size1
+# Create a scatter plot to visualize the relationship between NO3 and size1#
 ggplot(algae, aes(x = size1, y = NO3)) + geom_point() + labs(title = "Distribution of NO3 across River Sizes", x = "River Size", y = "NO3 Values")

-# e) Create a boxplot to compare the distribution of a1 across speed categories
-ggplot(algae, aes(x = speed, y = a1)) + geom_boxplot() + labs(title = "Distribution of Algae a1 across River Speeds", x = "River Speed", y = "Algae a1 Values")
+--e)#Create a boxplot to compare the distribution of a1 across speed categories# ggplot(algae, aes(x = speed, y = a1)) + geom_boxplot() + labs(title = "Distribution of Algae a1 across River Speeds", x = "River Speed", y = "Algae a1 Values")

-# f) Compute the frequencies of algae a1 and a6
+--f)#Compute the frequencies of algae a1 and a6#
 a1_freq <- table(algae$a1)
 a6_freq <- table(algae$a6)

-# Create a bar plot to visualize the frequencies
+# Create a bar plot to visualize the frequencies#
 barplot(rbind(a1_freq, a6_freq), beside = TRUE, legend.text = c("Algae a1", "Algae a6"),
         main = "Frequency Relationship between Algae a1 and a6", xlab = "Algae", ylab = "Frequency")